 description of reference frame.

-NOTE – The following definitions use an inertial reference frame (J2000, for example) and a connected body frame.
+NOTE – Often the reference frame is an inertial reference frame (J2000, for example).
+In the following the transformations will be written generically as transforming from a frame A to a frame B

 The attitude of the body frame with respect to the reference frame is represented by a unique rotation around a vector u, which is invariant in both frames, with an angular amplitude .
 The vector u is oriented in such a way that makes positive directly around the u vector in the movement from reference frame to body frame.